HankB/Linux_ZFS_Root/Debian/README.md

 # Debian ZFS Root

-Script to facilitate installing Debian Stretch on a ZFS root.
+Script to facilitate installing Debian Buster on a ZFS root.

 ## Inspiration